 This is kind of a fun opportunity in the middle of all the crazy to say hi to all of you and see how you’re doing!
 I hope you’re staying healthy and that you have enough toilet paper and all that.
 I don’t usually get a chance to chat with you unless I know you in real life.
 But since we’re all sequestered in our little bubbles, why the heck not?
-It also gives me something fun to do, since normally I have to keep our posts professional since I’m not just a designer but also a kitchen showroom.
-But, I’m throwing caution to the wind here.

-First thing I’m going to do is start with some controversy.
+The first thing I’m going to do is start with some controversy.
 I know that hordes of you are making fun of those who really like toilet paper.
 Confession: I really like toilet paper.
 I mean, a lot.
-Like, in normal circumstances, I do not feel safe or comfortable if we don’t have at least a full Costco case of toilet paper on hand in the garage.
+Like, in normal circumstances, I do not feel safe or comfortable if we don’t have at least an entire Costco case of toilet paper on hand in the garage.
 I don’t know if I need to retrain my kids on how much to use or not, but in our family of five, we go through the stuff like there’s no tomorrow.

 It’s good to get that off my chest.

 The next crisis item is Coffee-mate creamer.
-Thankfully I bought tons of bottles of Christmas flavors in the fall so they’d get me through the many following months of not being able to obtain Gingerbread or Pumpkin Spice (thankfully Peppermint Mocha is no longer considered a holiday-only favorite).
-This hoarding situation caused a small problem in us not being able to fit much food in the freezer, but imagine my good fortune when I realized that I not only had a load of toilet paper and ground coffee, but also my favorite creamers.
-So all in all, I’d say we’re weathering the crisis on the personal front just fine.
+Thankfully I bought tons of bottles of Christmas flavors in the fall so they’d get me through the many following months of not being able to obtain Gingerbread or Pumpkin Spice (thankfully, Peppermint Mocha is no longer considered a holiday-only favorite).
+This hoarding situation caused a small problem in us not being able to fit much food in the freezer, but imagine my good fortune when I realized that I had not only a load of toilet paper and ground coffee but also my favorite creamers.
+So, all in all, I’d say we’re weathering the crisis on the personal front just fine.
 I hope the same is true for all of you.

 And, on the business front.
 I can’t imagine anything worse for a small business than having the entire economy shut down, so I would imagine that if this is an extended shut-down, it won’t be so happy for us.
 It didn’t help that there were massive tornadoes in our area right before all this.
 Right now, though, our current kitchen clients are healthy and fine and still going strong with their kitchens (and one narrowly escaped being destroyed by the tornado).
 As for the next wave of clients, I’m hoping that the economic uncertainty doesn’t keep everyone from planning ahead.
-I really do not think the world as we know it as ending or that this will be a long-term thing.
-But, other people may and that will probably affect our business a lot.
+I really do not think the world as we know it is ending or that this will be a long-term thing.
+But other people may, and that will probably affect our business a lot.

 That said, I am so thankful for all of you who are and have been our clients (and for those who will be in the future!).
 It really means a lot to us.
 Behind the scenes, we talk about how thankful we are for you by name and how we can make every detail of your project as amazing as possible.
-We take great care to make sure your kitchen designs are just right and that the products we offer are ones we ourselves would put in our own home.
+We take great care to make sure your kitchen designs are just right and that the products we offer are ones we would put in our own home.

 We enjoy your company during our meetings and always proudly point out your home to our kids and tell them a little about you and what your kitchen is like.
-We know you have other options when it comes to cabinetry and design and your faith in us encourages us.
+We know you have other options when it comes to cabinetry and design, and your faith in us encourages us.
 Thank you for that.
 You really have no idea how much it means to us.